 The Building Department approves construction permit applications for new construction, remodeling of existing structures, and the addition, alteration or replacement of electrical, HVAC, plumbing and fire suppression systems.
 Prior to approval, plans must be submitted and reviewed for completeness and conformance to Indiana Building Codes.
-Application must be made through the Permit Center.
+Applications must be submitted at the Permit Center or online (see Forms & Applications).

 Plans for any Class 1 (commercial) structure may be required to be filed with the State of Indiana Department of Fire and Building Services prior to any permits being issued.
 You can click the link below to go to their website.

 Indiana State Building Plan Review

 The City of Elkhart currently issues licenses for Electrical, Mechanical, Plumbing (must already have a State License), and Demolition Contractors.
 Electrical licensing is done by the Electrical Exam Board and Mechanical licensing is done by the Mechanical Exam Board.
 All licenses are renewed yearly and processed by the Permit Center.

 It is the mission of the Code Enforcement Division of the Department of Planning and Development to work in partnership with the people of Elkhart, Indiana to promote and maintain a safe and desirable living and working environment using all legal methods available to bring landlords, tenants, homeowners, business and others into compliance.